-1. Cycle the vehicles ignition to the ON/RUN position (do not start the engine).

-- 2. Adjust all memory profile settings to desired preferences (seat, side mirrors, adjustable pedals and radio station presets). - 3.
+- 1. Cycle the vehicle's ignition to the ON/RUN position (do not start the engine). - 2.
+Adjust all memory profile settings to desired preferences (seat, side mirrors, adjustable pedals and radio station presets). - 3.
 Push and release the S (Set) button on the memory switch. - 4.
 Within five seconds, push and release either of the memory buttons (1) or (2).
-The Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID) will display which memory position has been set.
+The instrument cluster display will show which memory position has been set.

-- Memory profiles can be set without the vehicle in PARK, but the vehicle must be in PARK to recall a memory profile. - To set a memory profile to your RKE transmitter, refer to "Linking And Unlinking The Remote Keyless Entry Transmitter To Memory" in this section.
+- Memory profiles can be set without the vehicle in PARK, but the vehicle must be in PARK to recall a memory profile. - To set a memory profile to your key fob, refer to "Linking And Unlinking The Remote Keyless Entry Key Fob To Memory" in this section.

-Linking And Unlinking The Remote Keyless Entry Transmitter To Memory
+Linking And Unlinking The Remote Keyless Entry Key Fob To Memory

-Your RKE transmitters can be programmed to recall one of two pre-programmed memory profiles by pushing the UNLOCK button on the RKE transmitter.
+Your key fobs can be programmed to recall one of two pre-programmed memory profiles by pushing the unlock button on the key fob.

-NOTE: Before programming your RKE transmitters to memory the feature has to be selected.
+NOTE: Before programming your key fobs to memory the feature has to be selected.

-- If your vehicle is equipped with a touchscreen, you must select the "Memory To FOB" feature through the Uconnect system.
-Refer to "Uconnect Settings " in "Understanding Your Instrument Panel" for further information. - If your vehicle is not equipped with a touchscreen, you must select the "Key Fob Linked To Memory" feature through the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
-Refer to "Electronic Vehicle Information Center (EVIC)" or

-"Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.

-To program your RKE transmitters, perform the follow-ing:

-- 1. Cycle the vehicles ignition to the Off position. - 2.
+- If your vehicle is equipped with a touchscreen, you must select the "Memory To Fob" feature through the Uconnect system.
+Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information. - If your vehicle is not equipped with a touchscreen, you must select the "Key Fob Linked To Memory" feature through the instrument cluster display.
+Refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information. - To program your key fobs, perform the following: - 1.
+Cycle the vehicle's ignition to the OFF position. - 2.
 Select desired memory profile (1) or (2).